Growing succulents indoors can be a bit tricky. However, with these simple tips you’ll be able to better care for your indoor succulent collection.

 The same thing goes for a container without a hole for water to drain out.
 Air flow is especially important for succulents in the winter to help keep the soil mostly dry and the plant breathing.
 Again, make sure you are using a well draining soil as well.

 If you can help it, I really recommend staying away from glass unless you know your succulent really well and are confident in your watering skills.
 My favorite pots to use indoors are terra cotta and glazed ceramics (as you can tell from the photos).
-You can find a great selection of pots at a great price on Mountain Crest Gardens and Etsy.
-They provide great air flow and allow the soil to dry out easily.

 If you grow your succulents indoors year round, they won’t notice much change in temperature unless they are right by the window.
 As a general rule, succulents like to be warm during the summer and cool during the winter.